thelia-modules/TheliaHybridAuth/Readme.md

 composer require thelia/thelia-hybrid-auth-module:~1.0.0
 ```

+## Implementation in a website

+The first thing to do after the installation is to create an application on a social network (ex: developers.facebook.com) and enable it (view the Usage section for more information).

+### Login template

+- Check that hooks "login.top-form", "login.main-bottom" and "login.javascript-initialization" are available on your login template.
+- You can change the pop-up templates by overriding them in templates/frontOffice/default/modules/TheliaHybridAuth

+### Registration template

+Here you need to override the "register-hybrid-auth" template in templates/frontOffice/default.
+For this, use your actual register template and follow these steps :

+- Check that the hook "register.top" is available on your register template AND new register-hybrid-auth template
+- Change form name for "register.hybrid.auth"
+- Change the form action to "register/hybridauth"
+- Find the password and password_confirm fields and change their types to "hidden" and add "value="{$value}"" in the input tag

+### Account template

+Make sure the hookblock "account-additional" and the hook "account.after-javascript-include" are available in your template.
+You can override default templates in templates/frontOffice/default/modules/TheliaHybridAuth

 ## Usage

-First of all, to enable a provider, you need to create an app on the provider website.
-See the links on the list below (for more information, contact the provider)
+First of all, to enable a provider, you need to create an app on the provider website. (for more information, contact the provider)

 Then configure your module in modules, TheliaHybridAuth, configuration.